rstacruz/iconfonts/Readme.md

 This lets you use CSS definitions only for the icons you need, on the elements that you need them.

-The Sass/CSS files that these fonts provide usually give you a lot of cruft, and defines all the classes in one giant file.
+The CSS files that these fonts provide usually give you a lot of cruft, and defines all the classes in one giant file.

 ```